mistertfy64/2025-2110222-26/README.md

-# Chat with " Two"!
+# Chat with "Two" from Battle for Dream Island!

 > [!NOTE]
 > This webapp was made as coursework for Chulalongkorn University's 2025 offering of 2110222 (Introduction to Computer Engineering and Digital Technology).